 - Add the Manuka essential oil to the oils and give everything a good stir.

-- Carefully pour the lye to the oils and, using a stick blender, mix until emulsified to a medium trace.
+- MAKE SURE THE LYE HAS COOLED DOWN.
+Then, carefully pour the lye to the oils and, using a stick blender, mix until emulsified and the soap has thickened to a medium consistency (thick put still pourable).

 - Pour the soap into the soap mould and place it in the fridge for 2 hours.

-- Remove from fridge, and place it in a cool spot to cure.
+- Remove from fridge, and place it in a cool spot to set and harden overnight.

-- Leave the soap to cure a couple of days before unmoulding, and then let it stand for another few days before cutting into bars.
+- The following day, cut the soap into bars.
 The soap bars will need to cure for a further 6-8 weeks until ready for use.